Kentucky lawmaker will challenge election he lost by 1 vote

-A Republican state lawmaker in Kentucky says he will challenge the results of an election he lost by one vote.
+Having lost his re-election campaign by one vote, a Republican lawmaker in Kentucky has asked the GOP-controlled state House of Representatives for a recount to make sure the result is "100 percent accurate."

-Kentucky state Rep. DJ Johnson lost to Democrat Jim Glenn by a single vote on Election Day.
+Kentucky state Rep. DJ Johnson lost to Democrat Jim Glenn on Election Day by one vote in House District 13.
 County officials reviewed the totals one week later and made no changes.
 The state Board of Elections certified the results last week.

-Still, state law allows Johnson to contest the election.
-The House of Representatives would appoint a commission of between five and nine members in such cases; the commission would then report to the full House of Representatives, which would decide.
+State law does not require automatic recounts in such close races.
+But it does allow Johnson to contest the election to the House of Representatives in what could be a highly political process.
+The House would appoint a board of between five and nine members to hear Johnson's case.
+The board can take depositions and issue a report, but the House would have to vote to accept it.
+State law requires the "unsuccessful party" to pay for the process.

-Johnson said it is his responsibility to make sure the vote totals are 100 percent accurate.
-Glenn said he is confident the election results will stand.
+Johnson's race was one of several close contests across the country in an election where polls showed voters were deeply divided.
+It took recounts to decide high-profile races for governor and U.S. Senate in Florida, and it took more than a week before the Georgia governor's race was finalized.
+In Alaska , state election officials are investigating the origins of a "mystery ballot" that could decide state House race that ended in a tie.

 Premium content for only $0.99